 After beginning the Motlow soccer program in 2017, Lyon has compiled a 69-28-4 overall record, winning four regular-season conference titles and three tournament championships.

 Born in Nottingham, England, Lyon came to the U.S. in 2004 with Major League Soccer Camps to join the coaching staff of the NY/NJ Metrostars in their youth development program.
 He moved to Tullahoma in 2006, and besides his Motlow coaching duties, he is the Director of Coaching for Camp Forest FC, a select soccer club.

-Coach Lyon currently holds a USSF B coaching license as well as USSF national youth license and a NSCAA director of coaching diploma.
-He spent two seasons as an assistant coach of the men’s program at the University of the South and was an assistant coach with the Webb School girls soccer team in Bell Buckle.
+Andy holds a USSF B coaching license and a USSF national youth license and an NSCAA Director of Coaching diploma.
+He spent two seasons as an assistant coach of the men’s program at the University of the South in Sewanee, TN, and was an assistant coach with the girl’s program at the Webb School in Bell Buckle, TN.